 - Full-size, floodlit Astroturf (twelve tennis courts in the summer term)

 - Sports hall with the floor space to take eight badminton courts and equipped with indoor cricket nets

 - Two gymnasiums

-- Three hard netball/tennis courts
+- Six hard floodlit netball/tennis courts

 - Numerous grass pitches (17 acres of playing fields), incorporating cricket and football pitches.

 - The Sam Banks Pavilion - a timber framed barn completed in 2013, and constructed by members of the Bedales community